-- A. Voluntary.
-A tutor who wishes to withdraw from that position shall notify the Board and the law clerk in writing, filed as required by Regulation 2- 4. - B. Involuntary.
+A. Voluntary.
+A tutor who wishes to withdraw from that position shall notify the Board and the law

+- clerk in writing, filed as required by Regulation 2-4. - B. Involuntary.
 If a disciplinary sanction is imposed upon a tutor, the tutor will be deemed to have withdrawn from that position.
 The Board may determine that the imposition of a sanction does not necessitate automatic withdrawal. - C. The Board may direct a law clerk to change tutors if approval of a tutor is withdrawn. - 6-3 Termination of Enrollment by the Board.
-The Board may terminate a law clerk's participation in the program for: - A. Failure to complete the prescribed course of study within 6 years from the date of enrollment; - B. The law clerk's failure to comply with the requirements of the program or a decision or order of the Board; or - C. A determination by the Character and Fitness Board that the applicant does not meet the character or fitness requirement for enrollment in the program.
+The Board may terminate a law clerk's participation in the program for: - A. The Board must terminate a law clerk's participation in the program for: - (1) Failure to complete the prescribed course of study within 6 years from the date of enrollment; or - (2) A determination by the Character and Fitness Board that the applicant clerk does not meet the character or fitness requirement for continued enrollment in the program. - B. The Board may terminate a law clerk's participation in the program for the law clerk's failure to otherwise comply with the requirements of the program or a decision or order of the Board. - C. A determination by the Character and Fitness Board that the applicant does not meet the character or fitness requirement for enrollment in the program.